kevinqz/ChatGPT-Replit/README.md

 ## What I need to use it?
 1. A [Replit](https://replit.com/) account
-2. An [OpenAI](https://openai.com/) account (either a direct account, a Google, or a Microsoft account)
+2. An [OpenAI](https://openai.com/) account (either a direct account, a Google, or a Microsoft account).

+Google and Microsoft accounts doesn't require solving a Captcha when logging in.
+If you decide for the OpenAI e-mail account, you'll need to solve the captcha either manually (through the Replit Output) or using a third-party service that can solve it for you.

 ## How to use it?
 1. Fork the [Replit Template](https://replit.com/@kevinqz/ChatGPT-Replit-Headful-Puppeteer-NodeJS-ChatGPT-API) to your account